OSC/ood-documentation/source/app-development/interactive/submit.rst

      email_on_started: true

-In this case, ``queue_name`` will only be added to the submission parameters if the user supplied a non-blank value.
+In this case, ``queue_name`` will only be added to the submission parameters if the user supplied a non-blank value to the form attribute ``my_queue``.

 .. note::

-   Most of the common form attributes that manipulate the job submission parameters are provided for you as :ref:`interactive-development-form-pre-defined-attributes`.
-These attributes fill-in the ``script`` configuration options internally, so you do not have to.
+   Most of the common form attributes that manipulate the job submission parameters are provided for you as :ref:`app-development-interactive-form-pre-defined-attributes`.
+These special attributes fill-in the ``script`` configuration options internally, so you do not have to.

    For example, if you used the pre-defined form attribute ``bc_queue``, you do not need to specify ``queue_name:`` in the ``submit.yml.erb``.